monniert/dti-clustering/README.md

 # DTI-Clustering

-Pytorch implementation of "**Deep Transformation-Invariant Clustering**" paper (NeurIPS 2020, oral)
+Pytorch implementation of "[**Deep Transformation-Invariant Clustering**](https://arxiv.org/abs/2006.11132)" paper (accepted at NeurIPS 2020 as an oral)

 Check out our [**paper**](https://arxiv.org/abs/2006.11132) and [**webpage**](http://imagine.enpc.fr/~monniert/DTIClustering) for details!

 ![teaser.jpg](http://imagine.enpc.fr/~monniert/DTIClustering/teaser.jpg)

-If you find this work useful in your research, please cite:
+If you find this code useful in your research, please cite:

 ```
 @inproceedings{monnier2020dticlustering,